How to Catch a Raccoon with a Live Trap

 Keith's Pro Tips

-"Because raccoons are scavengers, they won't turn down a free meal.
-But it's always best to bait with something that they cannot resist.
-Use sweets like marshmellows or mashed bananas, and you will see a high capture rate."
+"Because raccoons are scavengers, they won't refuse a free meal.
+But it's always best to bait them with something they cannot resist.
+Use sweets like marshmallows or mashed bananas, and you will see a high capture rate."

 How to Catch a Raccoon with a Live Trap

-While they may look cute, a raccoon can be difficult to deal with.
-These animals may destroy your property and push over heavy items such as trash cans in search for food.
-Raccoons are intelligent, but can be aggressive.
+While they may look cute, raccoons can be difficult to deal with.
+These animals may destroy your property and push over heavy items such as trash cans in search of food.
+Raccoons are intelligent but can be aggressive.
 One method of removing a raccoon from your property is using a live trap to catch and release the animal.
 Live trapping is a safe and effective way to keep animals away from your home.

 If you want to catch a raccoon with a live trap, read this guide for instructions and product recommendations.